sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 ## Little improvements I could make?

 * Give each Entry object a `truncated_digest` field, so I only have to compute those once per entry.
 But I don't think this will be a game-changer.
+Basically turn `if filter.contains(&truncate_hash_to_u64(&entry.digest))` into `if filter.contains(&entry.truncated_digest) {`.
 * I could have the filter function pass back a Vector of Entries that are maybe-breached, so that the thorough check only has to check those, but again I don't think that'll 2x or 10x the speed.

 ## Pausing for now

-I'll keep playing with this this week, cuz I think it's interesting stuff.
+I'll keep playing with this this week, cuz I think it's interesting stuff (and if that C++ example is anything to go on, I chose a good tool for my problem).

 If you spot any mistakes that are slowing this code down, or have any tips or ideas or questions, [let me know on Mastodon](https://hachyderm.io/@schlink).